Hearth & Hand with Magnolia +

 At Target

-Whether you're hosting friends for brunch or preparing a family meal, you'll appreciate the timeless, functional style of this gray Stoneware Pitcher from Hearth & Hand™ with Magnolia.
-Featuring a simple design made from sturdy stoneware for lasting use, this pitcher comes in gray with beige trim on the top and bottom, creating a classic, rustic look that pairs easily with the rest of your drinkware.
-Simply fill with your favorite hot or cold beverage, then add matching tableware and stoneware mugs to complete the timeless vibe.Celebrate the everyday with Hearth & Hand — created exclusively for Target in collaboration with Magnolia, a home and lifestyle brand by Chip & Joanna Gaines.
+Add some festive cheer to your holiday decor with the Holiday Stocking from Hearth & Hand™ with Magnolia.
+This white cotton holiday stocking is finished with a woven striped pattern in maroon and red and comes accented with three velvet-like pompoms in red, maroon and cream dangling from the cuff.
+It's perfect for filling with treats and goodies anyone will love to find inside while hanging beautifully for the whole season.Celebrate the everyday with Hearth & Hand — created exclusively for Target in collaboration with Magnolia, a home and lifestyle brand by Chip & Joanna Gaines.
 Built upon our shared commitment to giving back to our communities, these pieces reveal the beauty of everyday moments shared with family and friends.